cloud-gov/cg-site/content/docs/services/relational-database.md

 for instructions on how to install the plugin, backup data, import data, download a local copy of the data, and upload a local copy of the data.

-It also includes a [how-to](https://github.com/18F/cg-migrate-db#1-migrating-from-ew-to-govcloud-in-4-steps) for migrating data from one environment to another. (e.g. from East-West to GovCloud)

 ### Manually access a database

 The instructions below are for PostgreSQL, but should be similar for MySQL or others.